-A significant portion of the Fund's assets are expected to be invested in Europe and the United States.
+A significant portion of the Fund's assets are expected to be invested in the United States and Canada.
+The Fund may invest up to 25% of its assets in emerging markets.

 The Fund will not engage in currency hedging and is expected to own foreign currency for short periods of time for the purposes of buying and selling non-US listed securities and collecting dividends and/or coupon payments from those securities.